egilber2/WiFi_Locationing/wifi_locNB.md

 nlevels(rf_mis$ID)  #598 levels
 ```

 We can look at the distribution of instance counts for correctly and incorrectly classified instances.
-First we'll make data frames of instance counts for correctly and incorrectly classified locations.
+First, we'll make data frames of instance counts for correctly and incorrectly classified locations.

 ``` r
 #-Create data frames of instance counts at locations for correctly and incorrectly classified